 One of the groups with an active TNR program at the time was the Humane Society of Loudoun County.
 The Board of Directors met to decide if the program would continue or they would give financial support to another group with an active program.
 During this discussion, the President at the time, Kim Fields, came up with the idea to build a coalition that would work to handle all types of requests.
 They created a list of key people to help with the plan to pull together animal welfare groups for the first time in the region.

 Kim contacted the attorney for Alley Cat Allies, Will Gomma, for assistance and guidance in building the Coalition.
 Dr. Melissa Derbin, a local veterinarian, was also brought in to represent community cat health and welfare.
 The team reached out to local rescue group leaders, veterinarians, LCAS, and other animal welfare groups in order to build relationships with them and identify potential partners.

 They held the first meeting and established the goal to build and support a local spay/neuter clinic.
 After subsequent meetings and discussions, a coalition committee was formed made up of Alley Cat Allies, veterinarians, VVMA, LCAS, and board members from HSLC, 4 Paws Rescue Team, and others.

 The Committee met to discuss the mission, vision, goals, and objectives.
 It was determined that working with and engaging the community using innovative, progressive, and sustainable solutions would better serve the community and the community cats that live among us.
 The Coalition wanted the entire community involved to not only help the cats, but change the perception and value of the cats.

-In just two years, The Loudoun Community Cat Coalition has provided TNR services to over 1,000 cats and kittens.
+In just three years, The Loudoun Community Cat Coalition has provided TNR services to over 1,000 cats and kittens.
 If you'd like to be part of our success, please make a donation, sign up to be a volunteer, or view other ways to help.
 Together we can save the lives of our community cats!